ULB-Darmstadt/shacl-form/README.md

 data-values-url | When `data-values` is not set, the data graph triples are loaded from this URL data-value-subject | The subject (id) of the generated data.
 If this is not set, a blank node with a new UUID will be used.
 If `data-values` or `data-values-url` is set, this id is also used to find the root node in the data graph to fill the form data-language | Language to use if shapes contain langStrings, e.g. in `sh:name` or `rdfs:label`.
-Default is [`navigator.language`](https://www.w3schools.com/jsref/prop_nav_language.asp) data&#x2011;ignore&#x2011;owl&#x2011;imports | By default, `owl:imports` IRIs are fetched and the resulting triples added to the shapes graph.
-Set this attribute to any value in order to disable this feature data-mode | When set to `"view"`, turns the form into a viewer that displays the given data graph without any editing functionality data-submit-button | Whether to add a submit button to the form.
+Default is [`navigator.language`](https://www.w3schools.com/jsref/prop_nav_language.asp) data&#x2011;ignore&#x2011;owl&#x2011;imports | By default, `owl:imports` URLs are fetched and the resulting RDF triples are added to the shapes graph.
+Set this attribute to any value in order to disable this feature data-mode | When set to `"view"`, turns the web component into a viewer that displays the given data graph without editing functionality data-submit-button | Whether to add a submit button to the form.
 The value of this attribute is used as the button label. `submit` events will only fire after successful validation

 ### Element functions